 “I’ll just jog on the treadmill for 5 minutes,” or “ I’m going to stretch out my shoulders for a few,” or “I can simply roll the tension out and be ready to go.”
-These elements of what may seem like a typical warm-up might be useful, but do they really drive you toward getting the most out of each workout?
+These elements of what may seem like a typical warm-up might be useful, but do they really drive you toward getting the most out of each gym workout and prevent future need of sports medicine or rehab?
 Here are some (not all) reasons why you might warm-up:

 - Reduce soreness